 $DKUPYTHONBIN contains all packages required by DSS.
 Please refer to the script

-INSTALL_DIR/scripts/install/install-python-packages.sh, found in the Data Science Studio installation directory, for this purpose.
+INSTALL_DIR/scripts/install/install-python-packages.sh, found in the DSS installation directory, for this purpose.

-DSS supports using Anaconda Python instead of standard system-provided Python.
+DSS supports using Anaconda Python instead of standard system-provided Python for the builtin environment.
 In that mode, the DSS installer builds an Anaconda environment, containing the standard set of packages required by DSS, instead of a virtualenv-based environment, and uses it for all Python-based tasks.

-As for virtualenv-based installations, it is possible to manually add supplementary packages to this environment, for use in recipes and notebooks.
+As for virtualenv-based installations, it is possible but not recommended to manually add supplementary packages to this environment, for use in recipes and notebooks.

 - You must have a 64-bit version of Anaconda (https://www.continuum.io/downloads) or Miniconda (http://conda.pydata.org/miniconda.html) installed on the DSS host.